cybertec-postgresql/pgwatch/docs/security.md

 Some common sense security is built into default Docker images for all components but not actived by default.
-A sample command to launch pgwatch3 with following security "checkpoints" enabled:
+A sample command to launch pgwatch with following security "checkpoints" enabled:

 1. HTTPS for both Grafana and the Web UI with self-signed certificates
 1. No anonymous viewing of graphs in Grafana